 A friend visited one day and showed me the book Michael Pearson’s Traditional Knitting: Aran, Fair Isle and Fisher Ganseys.
 As I looked through the pages, my gansey workshop popped into my head!
 I knitted and read, and experimented with different techniques and developed the class by practicing on the members of my local knitting guild.
 After I received good feedback, I sent off a workshop proposal to The Knitting Guild of America (TKGA).
 They accepted my class and soon I was teaching for them every year.

-By studying the rich world history of knitting, and by visiting museums in northern Europe, I have developed many more workshops–almost 40 in total!
+By studying the rich world history of knitting, and by visiting museums in northern Europe, I have developed many more workshops–more than 40 in total!
 Join me in this adventure by subscribing to my newsletter in the footer below.